noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 I navigated to "Internet Gateway" on the left-hand side of the VPC dashboard.
 I created the internet gateway by giving it a name and clicking "Create internet gateway."
 I named it ThreeTierWebApp_IGW.

-After creating the internet gateway, I attached it to the VPC I created in the VPC and Subnet Creation step of the workshop.
+After creating the internet gateway, I attached it to the VPC I created in the VPC and Subnet Creation step of the Project.
 This can be done either through the creation success message or by using the "Actions" drop-down menu.
 I selected Attach to VPC, chose the three_tier_webapp_vpc from the list, and clicked "Attach internet gateway" to complete the process.
 This setup allowed my public subnets to have the necessary internet access for the project.y
 ![IGW](media/007_InternetGatewayAddedNotAttached.png)

 VPC Attachment